-In 1940, the new Civil Aeronautics Authority (CAA) launched a major program to construct airplane landing fields and radio stations in Alaska.
+In 1940, the new CAA launched a major program to construct airplane landing fields and radio stations in Alaska.
 Lake Minchumina was selected as the site of an important radio range station on the Fairbanks to McGrath air route.
-The CAA's station at Lake Minchumina operated from 1941 to 1969.91 From 1942 to 1954 or 1955, the agency annually used boats and barges to transport groceries and fuel to the station, consisting of about a dozen families.92 Thereafter, airplanes were substituted as a more economical alternative.
+The CAA's station at Lake Minchumina operated from 1941 to 1969.
+From 1942 to 1954 or 1955, the agency annually used boats and barges to transport groceries and fuel to the station, where about a dozen families resided.
+Thereafter, airplanes were substituted as a more economical alternative.

 Other than what was reported in the local newspapers, few details are known about the founding of the Minchumina station.
 In the summer of 1941, some forty men were reported at work on the project, which was expected to be completed in three months.
-In January 1941, the Fairbanks paper reported that Carl Rudberg of Fairbanks was awarded a contract to move 360 tons of supplies and equipment from Nenana to the lake.93 Tractors, planes, and boats were used.
+In January 1941, Carl Rudberg of Fairbanks was awarded a contract to move 360 tons of supplies and equipment from Nenana to the lake.
+Tractors, planes, and boats were used in the operation.
 In the summer of 1941, nearly two dozen CAA employees and their supplies were transported to the lake by airplane.
 An amphibian plane and a pontoon plane made three trips a day for three days, each plane carrying 1,700 pounds of freight.
-There were forty men at work.
-They expected to finish the project in three months.
-In addition, river freighters Herman Olson, Carl Hult and George Black were hired to haul freight to the lake.94
+In addition, river freighters Herman Olson, Carl Hult, and George Black were hired to haul freight to the lake.
+100 thru the early 1930's.
+White reportedly operated the farm at the head of Muddy River until 1934.
+The property was donated to the University of Alaska.
+See Schneider, et al., 1984, 79, and Students and Teachers of Minchumina Community School, 20.
+Jesse Yoder was also identified as someone who may have built a fur farm in 1928.
+This has not been confirmed.